Novels & Stories

 A wartime country house murder mystery

-I began writing Secret Meetings largely because I wanted to have
+I began writing Secret Meetings largely because I wanted to have a go at

-for an ultra-secret meeting in Scotland before the Normandy Landings.
+meeting in Scotland before the Normandy Landings.
+How, I wondered, could

-How, I wondered, could Churchill disappear from public view in 1944?
+Churchill disappear from public view in 1944?
 Answer: they used an impersonator.

 Enter DS Bob Robbins.

-Reading more about D-Day gave me the material for a wartime espionage
+Reading more about D-Day gave me the material for a wartime espionage story.

-International events and skulduggery, domestic politics, love and
+International events and skulduggery, domestic politics, love and loyalty;

-one location.
-I thought this would make it easier.
+thought this would make it easier.
 It didn’t.
-Not
+Not at all.
+Secret Meetings

-at all.
-Secret Meetings was hard to write, and especially hard to
+was hard to write, and especially hard to get right, so I am thrilled by

-is now getting.
+the positive reviews it is now getting.